AliHaine/AI_Algo_Math/ready_set_bool/README.md

 -
 Or conceptually:
 - Try to set a 1 at the rightmost possible position.
-- Reset all bits to the right of tat position to 0.
+- Reset all bits to the right of that position to 0.

 This generates all binary combinations in order, which are used to fill the truth table.

+## ex07 - SAT

+_Write a function that takes as input a string that contains a propositional formula in reverse polish notation and tells whether it is satisfiable_

+SAT-solver is an algorithm which aim to solve the boolean satisfiability problem.

+Given a Boolean expression, a SAT-solver explores all possible truth assignments to the variables and reports whether at least one assignment makes the expression evaluate to true.
+If such an assignment exists, the formula is satisfiable, otherwise, it is unsatisfiable.

+Expression which will never be true, so unsatisfiable: A!A=

+Expression which have true case; so satisfiable: AA|